As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 Over the years I’ve used lots of different CRM packages and SaaS applications.
 Until recently we were using the Zoho CRM but there plenty of others on the market.

-For the most part there is nothing in here that is truly unique to the HubSpot CRM.
-Many of the features are available in other packages, both CRM and non-CRM.
+Many of the feature are not truly unique to the HubSpot CRM and are available in other packages, both CRM and non-CRM.

 However, the nice part of using the HubSpot CRM is the features are captured in one package without the need to integrate and buy multiple, off the shelf, point solutions.